sinsunsan/sinsunsan.github.io/_posts/2016-11-30-airtable-api-examples.md

 title: How to use Airtable API
 published: true
 ---
+Airtable is an interesting tool for web developer as it is as the crossroad of database ui like phpmyadmin, robotmongo, a spreadsheet like google spreadsheet and a api.

+You can use airtable as an api in a nobackend strategy.
+Even if you end up using other data storage.
+It is a good way to start prototyping with true data.
+Its simplicity of usage allow all team members even non technical to participate.

+You can create your [free account](https://airtable.com/invite/tmyzgSjU "Airtable database in the cloud").

 ## Where to find documentation about Airtable API ?

 The main documentation is findable inside your Airtable UI